Eligibility to Study

-The Refugee Support Network provides resources about accessing university and can give telephone or face-to-face advice.
+Refugee Education UK provide resources about accessing university and can give telephone or face-to-face advice.

 Future Learn has a short, free online course to help refugees and asylum seekers get the information they need to apply for university in the UK.
 Future Learn has also launched two, free courses to help Syrian refugees with English studies.
 There is an elementary course and a pre-intermediate course.

 Kiron helps refugees, asylum seekers and IDPs access higher education including access to online courses for those outside its focus countries.

 RefuAid Loan Scheme – Zero interest loans for Short-term training, Exam fees with a professional governing association, Travel expenses to and from an exam, Qualification assessments, Professional association fees, Books and course materials, Living allowance during study time and other related expenses.
 Check the website for details and see the poster We help you return to work.

 Students with humanitarian protection status no longer need to show that they have been ordinarily resident in the UK for 3 years before starting their course in order to receive home fee status and access to student finance.
 The Central England Law Centre and Warwick Law in the Community have produced a toolkit to help students understand these changes.
 You can find a summary and a link to the toolkit here.

 Growing Points – provide mentoring and support for people to realise their ambitions.

 Routes run a Mentoring Programme and creative workshops to support refugee and asylum seeking women in London.